pgte/fugue/README.markdown

 * master_log_file : alternative path for the log file for the master only.
 * uid : unix user id for workers.
 Defaults to current user
 * gid : unix group id for workers.
 Defaults to current group
-* daemonize : Not yet supported
+* daemonize : to fork and detach

 ## TODO:

-* Reload using SIGUSR2 is pending depending on [this](http://groups.google.com/group/nodejs/browse_thread/thread/eb3ba019e6dbec70)
 * Monitor request timeouts (as Unicorn does) - only plausible for HTTP Servers, though (??)